andrenq/trading/README.md

 App controller returns a message to informe that the app is running.
 #### End Points:
  - `GET /health/` :  returns the message `I'm alive`.
- -
 ### Dashboard controller
  DashBoard controller list information from traders.
-Traders' accounts, and op
+Traders' accounts, and open positions.
 #### End Points:
- - `GET /portfolio/listall` : List
+ - `GET /portfolio/listall` : List all accounts and open positions of all traders.
+ - `GET /portfolio/traderId/{traderId}`: List all accounts and open positions of a given trader.
 ### Quote Controller
 Quote controller is responsible for fetching stock prices from IEX website, and saving them at the database
 #### End Points: